Car Rental, Driver Service, and Guides in India

 - Having a car with a driver gives you immense flexibility.
 Leave a city at the time you like and make as many unscheduled stops en route as you want.

-- Car rental is relatively affordable, and you get the comfort of a nice car and chauffeur.
-The convenience of being entirely at your disposal paired with the local knowledge of the driver makes touring India with a driver and car a worthwhile cost.
+- The cost of hiring a car and driver in India is relatively affordable, and you get the comfort of a nice car and chauffeur.
+The convenience of being entirely at your disposal paired with the local knowledge of the driver makes touring in India a worthwhile cost.

 How much does a car rental with a driver cost?

-A ballpark estimate of car rentals in India per day without taxes would be:
+A ballpark estimate of the daily rate for hiring a car with driver in India without taxes would be:

-- For a bigger six-seating SUV segment car, like a Toyota Innova, it’s INR 4500 per day (fits comfortably 4 adults + 1 child + driver)
+- For a bigger six-seating MUV segment car, like a Toyota Innova, it’s INR 4,500 per day (fits comfortably 4 adults + 1 child + driver)

 The prices include: